solus-project/ypkg/README.md

 should be simple.
 Given rules should be obeyed globally, and where appropriate the packager should be able to tweak the results to how they desire.

-This grew.. organically.
-As it stands, much of the code is actually very nasty, and could be more efficient.
-Secondly, we formulate a fake pspec/actions combo to relay back to eopkg itself, relying on what we **understand** about the package, to eopkg's legacy concept of file accounting, which differs wildly from our own rules.

 **How Rules Work:**

 Everything in ypkg can be traced to a *pattern*.
 We use these to define what part